mrehkopf/vcs/README.md

 # VCS

-A well-featured control application for Datapath's VisionRGB range of capture cards, with a feature-set targeted especially at retro enthusiasts.
+A well-featured Linux video capture application for Datapath capture cards, with a feature-set targeted especially at retro enthusiasts.

 ![VCS 2.8](./images/vcs-2.8.png)\
 *A screenshot of VCS 2.8 showing the capture window (in the background) and some of the control options.*